OUR POLICIES

 8. Security

 b.
-Access to personal data shall be limited to personnel who need access and appropriate security should be in place to avoid unauthorised sharing of information.
+Access to personal data shall be limited to personnel who need access, with appropriate security measures in place to prevent unauthorized sharing of information.

 c.
-When personal data is deleted this should be done safely such that the data is irrecoverable.
+When personal data is deleted, it shall be done safely to ensure the data is irrecoverable.

 9. Breach